diespinoza/arduino-node-server/README.md

 command to run if program contains helper info

 ```
-\
-&nbsp;

 # Design

 ## Mission Statement

-This project aims to create a web application that 30+ Arduinos devices can communicate with the server simultaneously.
-It will allow the arduinos to send data online so it can be stored, retrieved later, and plotted inside a dashboard.
+This project aims to create a web application that a single Arduino device can communicate with.
+It will allow the arduinos to retrieve information about RGB led so it can be executed.
 It needs to be accessible from any web browser or application in the world.

 ## What is the problem?

 Creating a web application that can be accessed from anywhere, can manage user profiles, contains a dashboard, can control arduino devices.

+A way to control a string of Neopixels remotely from anywhere in the world using the internet and an arduino Wi-Fi capable arduino

 ### Relevant Context

+- Convenient way to have Internet controlled RGB LED lights that you can control via a a web interface
-- University or highschool courses teach Internet of Things or distributed networks or work from home
+- University or highschool that courses teach Internet of Things
-- Commercial and Industrial needs for collecting data from sensors distributed throughout a city
+- Commercial and Industrial needs for displaying LED signs and controlling lighting based on data
 - (Define circumstances.
 State the purpose.
 Define value of solution)

 ### Why this project?

-- Create my own IoT Dashboard to manage my home devices.
+- Create my own IoT Dashboard to manage my home LED strings.
 - Create real application that microcontrollers can use
-- Application I can present on my portfolio
-- Challenge myself

 ## Customers & Stakeholders